-- (a) Compare the size of the ARM32 integer_print executable and the THUMB2 integer_print.thumb2 executables. (list both sizes)

-You can get filesize with ls -1 (that's a lowercase L) You will want to run the strip command on the executables first (i.e. strip integer_print) or your results might be unexpected. - (b) The integer_print_static file is also generated.
+- (a) Compare the size of the ARM32 integer_print executable and the THUMB2 integer_print.thumb2 executables. (list both sizes) You can get filesize with ls -l (that's a lowercase L) You will want to run the strip command on the executables first (i.e. strip integer_print) or your results might be unexpected. - (b) The integer_print_static file is also generated.
 This has the C library "statically linked" (included in the executable instead of dynamically loading the system copy of the C library at runtime).
 How does the size of the static version compare to the others? - (c) When you ran make it also compiled a pure assembly language version of the integer print code: integer_print_asm.
-What is the size of that file? - (d) Given these results, Which language might you use in space constrained system?
+What is the size of that file? - (d) Given these results, Which language (C vs assembly) might you use in a space constrained embedded system?
 Why? - (e) Which code to you think is easier to write, the C or assembly one?